The Exile (1947 film): Maria Montez billing issue

 Under her contract with Universal, Montez was normally entitled to top billing in a film.
 She agreed to accept second billing for The Exile but changed her mind and wanted top billing, and wound up suing for $250,000 in damages.
 Universal had agreed to give Fairbanks top billing so deferred the issue to court.
 A judge put a temporary stop on any billing until the issue was resolved.
 In December Montez's lawyer Greg Bautzer announced the matter had been settled out of court.
 Montez would receive first billing and in equal size font to Fairbanks.
 (In the end credits would read "Starring Maria Montez, Henry Daniell, Nigel Bruce, Robert Coote and introduces Paule Croset with Douglas Fairbanks".)
-Montez also received a pay out rumored between $15,000 and $30,000.
+Montez also received a payout rumored to have been between $15,000 and $30,000.

 In August 1947 Universal elected not to pick up its option on Montez's services for the following year, making her freelance.